epathak/how-tos/how-tos/running_siapp_with_docker_desktop.md

 _Note down the port number printed on second last line.
 Port number may change every time you run this command._
 6. These 2 windows will open up
 ![image](https://user-images.githubusercontent.com/31771892/145668053-710f415f-09f7-40a6-8c80-e5e7947e7cc9.png)
 7. Open a browser and type in search box localhost:port_number.
-This window should appear after you click on the **Events** button on the LHS pane.
+This window should appear after you click on the **Events** button from the LHS pane.
 ![image](https://user-images.githubusercontent.com/31771892/145668088-2f60829e-eba2-4a64-86f0-84ce245d16a5.png)